 - Coastal Construction Control Line (CCCL) Program permitting requirements must be followed under the State of Florida’s emergency order.

 - Property owners are not to place sand in the dune line.
 Debris and rubble cannot be placed on the beaches for any reason – These requirements remain under the State’s emergency order.

 - Some activities may require additional permits from the U.S. Army Corps of Engineers, Pinellas County and/or your local municipality.

 - For coastal activities that require permits from Pinellas County visit Pinellas.gov/docks-dredge-fill/.

 - For additional information related to CCCL and JCP permitting requirements, see the State’s emergency order.

-Work is underway along Sunset Beach in Treasure Island.
-The beach is closed to beachgoers, but businesses remain open.
+Work is underway.
+The beach where work is occurring is closed to beachgoers, but businesses remain open.

 This emergency project is supported by the Tourist Development Tax.
 For more information visit FromVisitorsWithLove.com.